-In keeping with guidelines from Public Health, we will have three different cohorts of students with no more than 16 children (two groups of 8) in each cohort.
+In keeping with guidelines from Public Health, we have three different cohorts of students with no more than 16 children in each cohort.

-- Each cohort will have its own separate entrance/exit door.
+- Each cohort has its own separate entrance/exit door.
 No staggered start times required.
-Screening will be done daily.
+The online and in-person screening will be done daily.

-- Each cohort will have its own designated bathrooms and washbasins.
+- Each cohort has its own designated bathrooms and washbasins.

-- Regular sanitizing and cleaning of materials, equipment, etc will be done throughout the day.
+- Regular sanitizing and cleaning of materials, equipment, etc is done throughout the day.

 - Specialty teachers in the gym will have full PPE and keep the required physical distance when working with each cohort.

-We are waiting for more information from public health and requirements for schools opening up in September and will adjust the above information as required.
+We continue to monitor information from public health and requirements for schools and will adjust the above information as required.
 Our first commitment is to the well-being of every child and staff member.
 A safe environment is critical for everyone concerned.

 YES!
 Due to our low ratios, there is no need to rotate any classes between in-class learning and remote learning.
 Your child can attend school every day and enjoy a typical day with his/her classmates without any such disruptions.